Bears are active in Grand Teton

 Black and grizzly bears are roaming throughout the park--near roads, trails and in backcountry areas.
 Hikers and backcountry users are advised to travel in groups of three or more, make noise and carry bear spray.
 Visitors must stay 100 yards from bears.
 More »

-If you are a student interested in a historic preservation internship with the WCHP, please visit the National Park Service Historic Preservation Training Program website.
+If you are a student interested in a historic preservation internship with WCHP, please visit the National Council for Preservation Education's website and view internship listings.

 Did You Know?